 The Mid-Atlantic Conference on British Studies annually provides a research travel award for graduate students in British Studies.
-A fund of $2,000 is available for 2021, with the possibility of awarding a single grant or two grants of $1000 each.
 The dissertation advisor of the graduate student must be a current or former member of the MACBS and award winners will be expected to present a paper at the MACBS conference following their research travel.
 The award is intended for research travel expenses only.
 Recipients may use the award to fund travel abroad or domestically, as long as the topic being researched relates to British Studies.
-Research travel should be commenced by the end of summer 2022.